bwinkel/pycraf/README.rst

 We kept the dependencies as minimal as possible.
 The following packages are
 required:

+* setuptools
+* cython 0.23 or later
 * numpy 1.8 or later
 * astropy 1.1 or later
-* matplotlib 1.2 or later
+* scipy 0.15 or later
-* cython 0.23 or later
+* pytest 2.6 or later

+The following packages are optional, and you will need them for certain features and to build the docs:

+* matplotlib 1.2 or later; for some plot helpers
-* pyproj 1.9 or later
+* pyproj 1.9 or later; for the `geospatial` subpackage
+* sgp4 1.4 or later; for the `satellite` subpackage

 Windows machines
 ----------------